hazelgrove/HZ/README.md

     ```

   - We can now install Js_of_ocaml and tyxml, including optional dependencies.
-  NOTE: Currently HZ only works with TyXML 4.0, which is NOT backwards compatible with TyXML 3.X
+  NOTE: HZ requires TyXML 4.0, which is NOT backwards compatible with TyXML 3.X.

     ```sh
     > opam install js_of_ocaml tyxml deriving ppx_deriving reactiveData ocp-indent
     ```

-  - To make sure you have the latest version, ask `opam` to upgrade the packages if needed:
+  - To make sure you have the latest versions of everything, ask `opam` to upgrade the packages if needed:

     ```sh
     > opam update
     > opam upgrade
     ```

-  Congratulations, you now have all the required packages!
+  You now have all the required packages.
 We can now build the application.

 ## Compilation